Arif-Foysal/UIU_CampusConnect/README.md

 - Download the JFoenix library from [JFoenix GitHub releases](https://github.com/jfoenixadmin/JFoenix/releases).
 - Add the `.jar` file to your project library as done with the MySQL Connector.

+#### Step 04: Setting Up the Database
+1. Open phpMyAdmin on your local server.
+2. Click on **Import** in the phpMyAdmin interface.
+3. Select the `database.sql` file located in the root directory of the project.
+4. Click **Go** to execute the SQL script and create the necessary database and tables.

 ### Contribution Guidelines

 #### Step 01: Creating a Branch